 Dig with us in Greece this summer!

 Every summer The Nemea Center for Classical Archaeology offers a field school for undergraduate students with an interest in archaeology.
 No previous experience in archaeology is required – only a strong desire to learn and dig!
 Not a student at Cal?
 No problem!
 Our Field School is open to undergraduate students from any accredited university in the U.S. (and beyond).
 We are currently accepting applications for summer 2023.
 If you are interested in learning more and/or applying, please send an email to our director, Dr. Kim Shelton, at email@example.com.

-Currently, undergraduate students join us for two of our three ongoing field projects: the TAPHOS project at the Mycenaean cemetery at Aidonia and artifact study in the Archaeological Museum of Ancient Nemea.
+Currently, undergraduate students join us for two of our three ongoing field projects: the TAPHOS project at the Mycenaean cemetery at Aidonia and the Sanctuary of Zeus at Nemea.
 Both sites are located in the region of the Korinthia in southern Greece (approximately 1.5 hours south of Athens).
-At the prehistoric cemetery of Aidonia we run an active excavation, which means that you will have the chance to participate in just about every aspect of outdoor fieldwork – from digging and wheel-barrowing to labeling and drawing.
-At the Archaeological Museum of Ancient Nemea, on the other hand, we we work with materials recovered from the Sanctuary of Zeus and its surrounding areas, so there are opportunities for washing pottery, sorting finds, cataloging, drawing, 3D scanning, and more).
+For the TAPHOS project, we will conduct a museum study season in the Archaeological Museum of Ancient Nemea.
+Students can participate in all aspects of on-site excavation, cleaning, documentation, and study of the architecture as well as post-excavation artifact curation (activities include washing pottery, sorting finds, cataloging, drawing, 3D scanning, and more).
 In Nemea, we’ll be carrying out cleaning and conservation activities in the area of the Christian Basilica.
 Here, students will participate in just about every aspect of outdoor fieldwork – from digging and wheel-barrowing to labeling and drawing.
 Typically, students alternate between museum and field so that they experience the full range of activities.
 Work in the museum and/or on site happens 5 or 6 days per week from approximately 6:00am to 3:00pm.
 The afternoons are yours to relax and explore.

 Official Course Description & Approximate Costs